molshape/ChemFormula/README.md

 	       strChargeNegative = "-"                     # symbol for a negative charge
 	       )

-.SumFormula      # collapsed sum formula of .OriginalFormula with all bracketed units resolved
+.SumFormula      # collapsed sum formula of .OriginalFormula with all bracketed units resolved as a ChemFormula object,
+                 # i.e. use .SumFormula.HTML to retrive an HTML representation of the sum formula

-.HillFormula     # sum formula in Hill notation (first Carbon, then Hydrogen, followed
+.HillFormula     # sum formula in Hill notation as a ChemFormula object, i.e. use .HillFormula.Unicode to retrive
+                 # a Unicode representation of the Hill formula (first Carbon, then Hydrogen (if carbon is present),
-                 # by all other elements in alphabetical order of their chemical symbol)
+		 # followed by all other elements in alphabetical order of their chemical symbol)
 		 # Source: Edwin A. Hill, J. Am.
 Chem.
 Soc., 1900 (22), 8, 478-494 (https://doi.org/10.1021/ja02046a005)

 .FormulaWeight   # formula weight of the chemical formula in g/mol